NeonMan/master-system-emu/README.md

 * LDDR/LDIR ignore the extra refresh cycles, making them equivalent to LDD/LDI
 * LDDR/LDIR/LDD/LDI *do not* pass the ZEXDOC/ZEXALL test.
 * Shift/Rotate (IX + d) does not pass ZEXALL test.
-* Read-modify-writeback instructions like RLC (IX + d) redo all the work multiple times.
+* Read-modify-writeback instructions like RLC (IX + d) redo all the work multiple times
+* ALU16 flags are internally using ALU8 macros which might or might not work.

 ## Licensing ##